-${\bf BeyondTrust}$
+${\sf BeyondTrust}$

 Option Description Required Username The username to log in to the host you want to scan. yes Domain The domain of the username, which is recommended if using domain-linked accounts (managed accounts of a domain that are linked to a managed system). no BeyondTrust host The BeyondTrust IP address or DNS address. yes BeyondTrust port The port on which BeyondTrust listens. yes BeyondTrust API user The API user provided by BeyondTrust. yes BeyondTrust API key The API key provided by BeyondTrust. yes Checkout duration The length of time, in minutes, that you want to keep credentials checked out in BeyondTrust.
 Configure the checkout duration to exceed the typical duration of your scans.
-If a password from a previous scan is still checked out when a new scan begins, the new scan fails. yes Note: Configure the password change interval in BeyondTrust so that password changes do not disrupt your scans.
+If a password from a previous scan is still checked out when a new scan begins, the new scan fails. yes

+Note: Configure the password change interval in BeyondTrust so that password changes do not disrupt your scans.
 If BeyondTrust changes a password during a scan, the scan fails.
 Use SSL When enabled, the integration uses SSL through IIS for secure communications.
-Configure SSL through IIS in BeyondTrust before enabling this option. no Verify SSL certificate When enabled, the intergation validates the SSL certificate.
+Configure SSL through IIS in BeyondTrust before enabling this option.
+Caution: If you do not enable this option the traffic that is sent is http and will not be accepted by the Beyond Trust server. no Verify SSL certificate When enabled, the intergation validates the SSL certificate.
 Configure SSL through IIS in BeyondTrust before enabling this option. no